GenericMappingTools/gmt/doc_modern/rst/source/supplements/x2sys/x2sys_init.rst

 *name type NaN NaN-proxy scale offset oformat*

 *name* is the name of the column variable.
-It is expected that you will use the special names *lon* (or *x* if Cartesian) and *lat* (or *y*) for the two required coordinate columns, and *time* when optional time data are present.
+You must use the special names *lon* (or *x* if Cartesian) and *lat* (or *y*) for the two required coordinate columns, *time* when optional absolute time data are present, and *rtime* when relative time data are given (make sure the GMT defaults **TIME_UNIT** and **TIME_EPOCH** are set properly).
+Regardless of input time flavor, we will write absolute time on output.

 *type* is always **a** for ASCII representations of numbers, whereas for binary files you may choose among **c** for signed 1-byte character